 Variable 3: The column in the range which represents opening balance data (that is rolled forward from the previous workpaper)

-We will use the tax reconciliation as an example.
-We want the data from the column labelled "This Year" to be rolled over into the "Last Year" column.
+In the example below the data from the column labelled "Current Year" will be rolled over into the "Last Year" column.

-Variable 1: Column B, which is the tax reconciliation items.
-Even though it is not the first column in the worksheet, it is the first column in our named range.
-It is what will identify the row to roll over to the correct row, even if additional rows have been added.
+Variable 1: Column C, which is the list of items to be matched.
+Even though it is not the first column in the worksheet, it is the first column in our named range. the text in these cells is what will identify the row to roll over to the correct row, even if additional rows have been added.

-Variable 2: Column F is the 5th column.
-This is the current year balance that to be rolled over into column G next year.
+Variable 2: Column E is the 3rd column.
+This is the current year balance that to be rolled over into column F next year.

-Variable 3: Column G is the 6th column, which is last years balance.
-This is the column we want the information from the prior year's column F to populate in.
+Variable 3: Column F is the 4th column, which is last year's balance.
+This is the column we want the information from the prior year's column E to populate in.

-The dynamic list formulas are designed to be used with tables that could have a varying number of rows (or records).
-The following named ranges are used:
+The dynamic list opening balance function is designed to be used with tables that could have a varying number of rows (or records).

 DynamicList: Copies the list from the opening worksheet into the same location in the new worksheet